-Note: The UPS maintains continuous SAN Volume Controller-specific communications with its attached SAN Volume Controller nodes.
-A SAN Volume Controller node cannot operate without the UPS.
-The UPS must be used in accordance with documented guidelines and procedures and must not power any equipment other than SAN Volume Controller nodes.
+The uninterruptible power supply maintains continuous SAN Volume Controller-specific communications with its attached SAN Volume Controller nodes.
+A SAN Volume Controller node cannot operate without the uninterruptible power supply.
+The uninterruptible power supply must be used in accordance with documented guidelines and procedures and must not power any equipment other than a SAN Volume Controller node.
+Each uninterruptible power supply must be in the same rack as the node it powers.